 The results of our experiments are summarized in Fig.~\ref{fig:noise_results}.
-They contain four types of noise (uniform, flipped, general confusion matrix, and locally concentrated), three datasets (MNIST, CIFAR-10, and ImageNet), and different values of $K$ (\ie different neighborhood sizes).
-We produce locally concentrated noise for the MNIST and CIFAR-10 dataset by using $k$-means to find clusters of samples that are locally-concentrated in a feature space.
-In detail: we use the output of the penultimate layer of a network trained on clean data as a feature vector for each training sample.
-This is an embedding of the samples in a $256$-dimensional space.
-In this space, we perform $k$-means for each class separately to divide it into $k$ clusters.
-Then we select one of the clusters and change all of the labels in it into the same incorrect label.
+They contain four types of noise (uniform, flipped, general confusion matrix, and locally concentrated), three datasets (MNIST, CIFAR-10, and ImageNet), and different values of $K$ (\ie, different neighborhood sizes).
+To experiment with locally concentrated noise, we need to explicitly select a specific space and select groups of examples that are concentrated in this space.
+Specifically, we use the output of the penultimate layer of a network trained on clean data as a $256$-dimensional embedding space.
+We use $k$-means to find clusters of examples that are locally-concentrated in this space.
+For each class separately: we divide into $k$ clusters, then we select one cluster and change all of the labels in it into the same incorrect label.
 Each class $\ell_i$ has one alternative class $\ell_j$ to which the noisy labels are flipped. $k$-means with different values of $k$ results in different noise-levels, from roughly 10\% when $k=10$, to roughly 50\% when $k=2$.

 {\bf Validation of analytical expression:} The graphs show that we can calculate analytically the performance of the network for a given noise level, for some types of label noise.
 Specifically, the black line in each graph shows the performance of a network trained with a growing amount of label noise.
 The colored line curves show graphs computed analytically that determine the performance of a network, given different neighborhood sizes.
 That is, we show that there is a connection between label noise and neighborhood size.
 This connection lets us compute analytically the expected accuracy of a network without having to train it.
 In all cases, the experimental curve appears to naturally follow its corresponding family of analytical curves.
 We believe this indicates that the analytical curves approximate the \emph{general behavior} of the experimental curves.
-In other words, our mathematical analysis captures a \emph{major} factor in explaining the resistance of CNNs to spatially-spread noise.
+In other words, our mathematical analysis captures a \emph{major} factor in explaining the resistance of DNNs to spatially-spread noise.
 On a smaller scale, there are some deviations of the experimental curves from the anlytical ones.
 This could be caused by secondary factors that are not considered by the model.